 The bank holiday effect

-The notion of working less always seems like a progressive notion.
+The notion of working less always seems like a progressive idea.
 We like that kind of progress.
 To work less and play more without running out of cash is the holy grail for lifestyle gurus all over the planet, although something considered the lifestyle reserved for the super-wealthy.
 We seem to get a bit stuck in this idea that the only determinant of your freedom is the size of you bank balance and that the rest of “normal” society has to slog away for two days off, of which four collective hours are spent in Tesco and 6 hours are already destroyed thinking about the coming Monday.

 We all love to work.
 I mean, we actually do get a huge buzz from doing something productive with our time and most of us would probably be excruciatingly bored just sitting at home every day doing nada.
 We also freaking love a bank holiday weekend more than life itself.